Sutter Health

 Sutter Health is a not-for-profit integrated health delivery system headquartered in Sacramento, California.
-It operates 25 acute care hospitals and over 200 clinics in Northern and Central California.
+It operates 25 acute care hospitals and over 200 clinics in Northern California and Central California.

 Sutter Hospital Association was founded in 1921 as a response to the 1918 flu pandemic.
 Named for nearby Sutter's Fort, its first hospital opened in 1923.
 Later known as Sutter Community Hospitals, the organization eventually merged with several struggling hospitals in the surrounding area.

 History

 Origins

 The organization takes its name from one of Sacramento’s original European settlements, Sutter's Fort, built by California pioneer John Sutter.
 In response to the 1918 flu pandemic, community leaders constructed the first Sutter Hospital in the vicinity of the fort, replacing an old adobe house that had previously served as a makeshift hospital.
 Sutter Medical Center, Sacramento occupies this site today.

 Other Sutter Health hospitals date back to the 1800s and were some of Northern California's earliest healthcare providers.
 For example, California Pacific Medical Center in San Francisco was formed out of the successive hospital and medical school mergers dating back to the city's earliest days of organized medicine.
 The predecessor of today's Sutter Santa Rosa Regional Hospital opened its doors to residents of Sonoma County in 1866.

 Many of the health care facilities that eventually became part of Sutter Health were created as charitable hospitals by community members in cities coping with growing populations, epidemics, fires, floods and earthquakes.